Musical instrument: Archaeology

+Jiahu site

 Archaeologists in the Jiahu site of central Henan province of China have found flutes made of bones that date back 7,000 to 9,000 years, representing some of the "earliest complete, playable, tightly-dated, multinote musical instruments" ever found.
+The examination of these instruments reveals they were made with precision to generate specific notes thus showing Neolithic China's advanced knowledge of music scales and sound engineering.

 History

 Scholars agree that there are no completely reliable methods of determining the exact chronology of musical instruments across cultures.
 Comparing and organizing instruments based on their complexity is misleading, since advancements in musical instruments have sometimes reduced complexity.
-For example, construction of early slit drums involved felling and hollowing out large trees; later slit drums were made by opening bamboo stalks, a much simpler task.
+For example, the construction of early slit drums involved felling and hollowing out large trees; later slit drums were made by opening bamboo stalks, a much simpler task.

 German musicologist Curt Sachs, one of the most prominent musicologists and musical ethnologists in modern times, argues that it is misleading to arrange the development of musical instruments by workmanship, since cultures advance at different rates and have access to different raw materials.

 For example, contemporary anthropologists comparing musical instruments from two cultures that existed at the same time but differed in organization, culture, and handicraft cannot determine which instruments are more "primitive".

 Ordering instruments by geography is also not reliable, as it cannot always be determined when and how cultures contacted one another and shared knowledge.
 Sachs proposed that a geographical chronology until approximately 1400 is preferable, however, due to its limited subjectivity.
 Beyond 1400, one can follow the overall development of musical instruments over time.

 The science of marking the order of musical instrument development relies on archaeological artifacts, artistic depictions, and literary references.
 Since data in one research path can be inconclusive, all three paths provide a better historical picture.